Frequently Asked Questions

 When you visit MouseSavers.com, are some links not showing up in the text?
 Are words missing from sentences?

 The reason is that something is blocking a link that would normally appear as a highlighted word or phrase.
-That’s bad for you because you’re not seeing my site the way I designed it.
+That’s bad for you because you’re not seeing our site the way we designed it.
 Also, it may be hard to read the text, because words will be missing.
 Most importantly, you’re missing out on some great deals, because you can’t click on them.

 It’s also bad for the future of MouseSavers.com.
 Most of the time, the blocked links are “referral links.”
-When you click on one and buy something, I get a very small commission from the linked site for referring you.
-That’s how I keep my site going financially.
+When you click on one and buy something, we get a very small commission from the linked site for referring you.
+That’s how we keep our site going financially.

-This problem with blocked links is not specific to my site, by the way.
+This problem with blocked links is not specific to our site, by the way.
 If you have the problem on this site, you’ll have the same problem on many sites.

 Here are some solutions:

 1. Usually the problem is caused by pop-up blockers and/or banner blockers.
-Even though I have NO pop-up ads or banners on this site, this kind of software sometimes also blocks referral links.
+Even though we have NO pop-up ads or banners on this site, this kind of software sometimes also blocks referral links.

 Think you don’t have a pop-up or ad blocker on your computer?
 You might be very surprised!
 The biggest offenders are: